 7. Machine Induction - 2 Lectures

 There are a large number of applications which exploit the approach to machine learning known as induction.
 In these lectures we will consider the application pf these methods.

 Inductive Logic Programming (ILP) is a new and exciting development in AI systems which has a wide range of applications.
-These lectures will introduce ILP and the issues associated with applying ILP to real world problems.
+This lecture will introduce ILP and the issues associated with applying ILP to real world problems.

 Data mining has become one of the fastest growing application areas in AI.
 It combines various AI techniques such as neural networks and machine induction with statistical analysis and database techniques.
-A commercial Data Mining tool "Clementine" will be considered during these lectures.
+A Data Mining tool will be considered during this practical.